Monthly Portfolio Report – September 2024

-This is my eighty-ninth monthly portfolio update.
+This is my ninety-fourth monthly portfolio update.
 I complete this regular update to check progress against my goal.

 Portfolio goal